spicywebau/craft-embedded-assets/docs/templating.md

 ### getIframeSrc
 `getIframeSrc(params)`

-If the embedded asset's `code` is an `<iframe>`, returns the contents of the iframe's `src` attribute, optionally with extra parameters added to the URL.
+If the embedded asset's `code` contains an `<iframe>`, returns the contents of the iframe's `src` attribute, optionally with extra parameters added to the URL.

 Parameters (\*required) | Description
 -|-